ofekMula/Stowage_Algorithm_Simulator/README.md

 ## What I learned :
+* Proper design of modules and classes,and divide the functionallity between them.
+* Correct use of OOP.
-* Using Smart pointers - unique pointer and shared pointer
+* Using Singelton and Factory design patterns.
 * Thread Pool design pattern.
+* Working with standard template library.
+* Using Smart pointers - unique pointer and shared pointer.
-* working with .so files.
+* Working with .so files.
 * Program accordingly to Document of Requirements.
-* use templates.
+* Use templates.
-* Proper design of modules and classes,and divide the functionallity between them.
-* correct use of OOP.
 * ifstream and ostream.
 * Writing a makefile.